 Lasers can be used to diagnose cavities.
 They can find hidden decay in teeth in early stages, and in some cases the decay can be reversed through hygiene and fluoride treatment and may never need filling.

 Areas of dental care that benefit from laser technology:

 - Apthous Ulcer treatment (canker sore)

 - Frenectomy (tongue-tie release) without anesthesia or sutures

 - Crown lengthening, gingivectomy and other gum corrections

 Dental lasers have been shown to be safe and effective for treating both children and adults.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.

 Drs.
-Willhide, Morales, Moore, Salahbin and Gonzalez utilize Intraoral Camera technology that helps enhance your understanding of your diagnosis.
+Willhide, Morales, Tikreeti and Mahmoodi utilize Intraoral Camera technology that helps enhance your understanding of your diagnosis.
 An Intraoral Camera is a very small camera – in some cases, just a few millimeters long.
 An Intraoral Camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!